josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_female_sovereign_as_patriarchal_apex.md

 ---

-## 🧠 IX.
-The Men Are Often Arguing About the State
+## 🧠 The Men Are Often Arguing About the State

 Debates around queenship frequently function as displaced debates about:
 - institutional trust,